mlfoundations/open_clip/README.md

 #### SLURM

-This is likely the easist solution to utilize.
+This is likely the easiest solution to utilize.
 The following script was used to train our largest models:

 ```bash